- Applications under Section 44

 - Court procedure for a non-jury trial

 Sections 44 to 50 of Part 7 of the Criminal Justice Act (CJA) 2003, came into force on 24 July 2006, and provide for non-jury trial in cases where there is danger of jury tampering or where jury tampering has taken place.

 Although section 43 (non jury trials for cases of serious and complex fraud) has been repealed by section 113 Protection of Freedoms Act 2012, nothing prevents a non jury trial in such cases where the conditions in section 44 or section 46 are satisfied.

 See Archbold 4-267a to 4-267g

 Applications for a non-jury trial - Section 44

 Prosecutors must submit any intention to make an application to the Private Office Legal Team following agreement by the Chief Crown Prosecutors/ Deputy Chief Crown Prosecutors/ Heads of Central Casework Divisions when it is intended to make an application under section 44 CJA 2003 for a trial to be conducted without a jury.
-If an application under section 44 is refused by the Crown Court judge, any prosecution appeal against the refusal must also be authorised by the Principal Legal Advisor.
+If an application under section 44 is refused by the Crown Court judge, any prosecution appeal against the refusal must also be referred to the Private Office Legal Team.